Maproom

 We found odd bugs on several other maps – maps that had worked perfectly for years in all major browsers were displaying peculiar artefacts at different zoom levels.
 The artefacts were observed only in Chrome, not Safari, Edge or Firefox.

 The Chrome browser console was logging the error: “GL_INVALID_OPERATION: glDrawElements: Vertex buffer is not big enough for the draw call.”
+This was not an issue we had encountered before.

 Clean map